bitensam/bitensam/README.md

 - 👋 Hi, I’m @bitensam, but actually my name is Jakub Wójcik.
-- 👀 I’m interested in start a regular junior job in it development industry and take a part in creating a new life changing software.
+- 👀 I’m interested in start a regular junior job in it development industry and take a part in creating some intersting stuff.
-- 🌱 I’m currently making some React projects: Another Weather App and a company landing page with subpages in React.
-Also I'm still learning vanilla JS, ReactJS & a little bit of Firebase.
+- 🌱 I’m currently making some React and Gatsby projects: a company landing page with wired up with headless CMS in Gatsby, Finishing my portfolio using Gatsby and Strapi.
+Between this projects I'm practicing my vanilla JS and React skills.
-- 💞️ I’m looking to collaborate on React projects
+- 💞️ I’m looking to collaborate on React and Gatsby projects
 - 📫 How to reach me: j.wojcik1994@gmail.com

 <!---